glubsy/SDC_detector/Readme.md

 # TODO

-* Test suite
+* A proper test suite.
-* Diff results without deepdiff (by walking the trees and comparing ourselves)
+* Diff results comparison without deepdiff module, by walking the trees and comparing by ourselves.
-* Do more than 2 comparisons at a time (ie. compare >2 file systems at once)
+* Do more than 2 comparisons at a time, ie. compare >2 file systems at once.